How Hygienists Can Be the First Line of Defense Against Oral Cancer

 What We Can Help Our Patients Do

-We can show patients the areas in their mouth most at risk for developing oral cancers and encourage self-exams.
+We can show patients the areas in their mouth that are most at risk for developing oral cancers and encourage self-exams.
 We know that what our patients do at home after they leave our chairs is imperative to their overall health.

 As hygienists, we are constantly tailoring our recommendations to our patients.
 Being aware of patients’ lifestyle risks can be extremely helpful for educating our patients on their risk of developing oral cancer.

-Performing oral cancer screenings on every patient, every time, taking photos as needed, recommending a two-week follow-up for suspicious lesions, and referring our patients to other trained specialists when necessary, are all ways we can keep our patients healthy.
+Performing oral cancer screenings on every patient, every time, taking photos as needed, recommending a two-week follow-up for suspicious lesions, and referring our patients to other trained specialists when necessary are all ways we can keep our patients healthy.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on pure education.
 Click here now.